The emergence of Einstein gravity from topological supergravity in $3+1$D

 We also use the convention $\varepsilon_{0123}=1$ for Lorentz index $a$ and $\varepsilon^{0123}=1$ for spacetime index $\mu$.
 Now $S$ becomes a second order formalism, which is still SUSY invariant with suitable modification for the variation of $c_{\mu\nu}$:

 where $F^{ab\sigma}=\frac{1}{4}\varepsilon^{\mu\nu\rho\sigma}(\overline{c}_{\mu\nu}\gamma^{ab}\psi_{\rho}+D_{\rho}B^{ab}_{\ \ \mu\nu})$.
 SUSY transformations of $e^a,\psi$ and $B^{ab}$ remain unchanged.
 The variation of $\omega^{ab}$ is obtained using the chain rule.
-In addition, the 1-form gauge transformations of $B,c$ in Eq.(\ref{gaugetrans4}) and Eq.(\ref{gaugetrans5}) remain unchanged.
+In addition, the 1-form gauge transformations of $B,c$ in Eq. (\ref{gaugetrans4}) and Eq. (\ref{gaugetrans5}) remain unchanged.
 We drop the subscript "Top" since topological invariance is not manifest now.

 \textit{Low energy effective theory and saddle point approximation} --- We conjecture that the UV fixed point of quantum gravity is actually controlled by such a non-unitary TQFT which is unstable.
-In the low-energy limit, it will flow to the phase described by Einstein gravity with a nonzero expectation value of $e_\mu^a$.
+In the low-energy limit, it will flow to the phase described by Einstein gravity with a nonzero vaucuum expectation value (VEV) of $e_\mu^a$.

-Here $l_{p}$ is a dimension 1 parameter which can be considered as the cut-off scale $\Lambda=2\pi/l_{p}$.
-Since $l_{p}$ is the only dimensional parameter that emerges in our theory, it is natural to assume that the expectation value of the vierbein field vanishes above such an energy scale.
+where $l_p$ plays the roll as a dimension 1 order parameter: in the high energy TQFT phase, $l_p$ goes to infinity and the classical spacetime does not exist; while in the low energy phase, $l_p$ becomes finite and classical spacetime will emerge.
 In general, $\overline{e}^{a}_{\mu}$ is a function that depends on the spacetime coordinate determined by self-consistent equations. $h^{a}_{\mu}$ is quantum fluctuation around the classical background with $\langle h^{a}_{\mu}\rangle=0$.